Compare vs alternatives

 Try it on your own datasheet

-Free and unlimited: every feature — AI extractions, the full editor, API access, and exports — at no cost.
-No credit card.
+Free to start: every feature (AI extractions, the full editor, API access, and exports), 20 extractions/month, no credit card.
 If we’re not the right fit, the matrix above tells you who is.

 Start free